shanteacontrols/OpenDeck/app/boards/README.md

 `sysbuild.cmake` in the board layer is optional.
 Target-level `firmware.overlay` and `firmware.conf` are also optional and only needed when the target has extra OpenDeck-specific wiring or config on top of the shared Zephyr board layer.
+Target-level `bootloader.overlay` and `bootloader.conf` follow the same rule for bootloader-specific OpenDeck changes.

+Use board-layer `.conf` files for low-level Zephyr board setup.
+Use target-level `.conf` files for OpenDeck target support decisions, such as disabling USB MIDI or USB DFU on a target that uses a board family where other targets may still enable it.

 When a target only needs abstract OpenDeck UART/I2C labels for bootloader or host-test DTS parsing, those alias lines are generated automatically from the target `firmware.overlay`.